NunoSempere/nunosempere.github.io/rat/sleep.md

 ```|N: Painful to read. ```

 - Light plays a huge role in our sleep.
 Ever wonder why?
 Think we’re genetically and evolutionarily designed to seek out a killer tan?
 Not really.
+- The continuity of this cycling is extremely important for sleep to work and for you to stay awake during your next staff meeting.
+- You need your sleep . . . and how many times can you dream about meeting Leonardo DiCaprio in the produce section of Whole Foods?